 As a fee-based firm, Horter receives revenue from client fees but also allows certain licensed advisors to receive commissions for the sale of specific insurance products or securities.
 That differentiates it from a fee-only firm, in which 100% of the firm’s compensation comes from client-paid fees.

 Horter Investment Management was founded in 1991 by CEO and president Drew Horter under the name Horter Asset Management.
 It changed to its current name in 2006.
 Drew Horter still principally owns the firm.

-Horter Investment Management works with individuals, high-net-worth individuals, trusts, estates, corporations, pension and profit-sharing plans, as well as insurance companies.
+Horter Investment Management works with non-high-net-worth and high-net-worth individuals, trusts, estates, corporations and pension and profit-sharing plans.
 The vast majority of the firm's current client base are non-high-net-worth individuals.

 Horter Investment Management generally doesn’t require a minimum account size, with the exception of a $50 minimum quarterly fee for non-discretionary accounts.